BSHA3/bipmad/README.md

 # BIPMAD
 Bitcoin Improvement Proposal Modifications and Deletions for BSHA3

-> For unmentioned BIPs, BSHA3 corresponds to Bitcoin.
+> For anything unmentioned, BSHA3 corresponds to Bitcoin.

 Here is a listing of chain nuances:

 - BIP34 is always enabled.
 However, for blocks under 16, `push_int64` is instead used of the encoding in the original BIP.
 The genesis block is also mined with a `CScriptNum(0)` for conformance.
 See: https://github.com/bitcoin/bitcoin/pull/14633 for Bitcoin's discussion.

-- `SHA256d` is still used in calculation of the tx Merkle Root.
+- Although it calculates the hashes of the leaves using `SHA3d`, BSHA3 performs the reduction step of merkle root calculation using `SHA256d`.
+Satoshi's classic Merkle Tree implementation (standard, leaf-node weakness) is used.

 - CSV (BIP 68, 112, 113) is always enabled.
 This means its code has been migrated out of the BIP9-activation path.